Dennis960/Haskell-Project/README.md

 ### Other files

-- /.devcontainer: Contains the devcontainer configuration for VS-Code
+- /.devcontainer: Contains the devcontainer configuration for Visual Studio Code
-- /.vscode: Contains the task for building and running the game
+- /.Visual Studio Code: Contains the task for building and running the game
 - .git\*: Git configuration
 - README.md: This file